ropensource/tendermint/docs/architecture/adr-036-blockchain-reactor-refactor.md

 	ConsensusMode
 )

-Initially, a process is in `StepNoPeers` state.
-After some peers are added, it starts downloading blocks (`StepDownloadingBlocks`).
-Eventually, algorithm terminates by switching to consensus mode (`StepDone`).
+Initially, a process is in `FastSyncMode`.
+Eventually, algorithm switches to the (`ConsensusMode`).

-A node manages the following local state:
+A `Controller` has the following local state:

 type ControllerState struct {
-	Height              int64
-	State               State
+	Height              int64                // the first block that is not committed State               State                // mode of operation of the state machine
-    PeerMap             map[ID]PeerStats     // map of peer IDs to outstanding block request (list can be used to support several outstanding requests)
+    PeerMap             map[ID]PeerStats     // map of peer IDs to peer statistics (info about outstanding block requests and peer current height)
-    MaxRequestPending   int64                // maximum height of the pending requests MaxPeerHeight       int64                // maximum height of the peer set FailedRequests      List[int64]          // list of failed block requests PendingRequestsNum  int                  // number of pending requests Store               []BlockInfo
+    MaxRequestPending   int64                // maximum height of the pending requests FailedRequests      List[int64]          // list of failed block requests PendingRequestsNum  int                  // number of pending requests Store               []BlockInfo          // contains list of downloaded blocks Executor            BlockExecutor        // store, verify and executes blocks }
-}

 type PeerStats struct {
 	Height              int64
-	PendingRequest      int64
-}
+	PendingRequest      int64                 // it can be list in case there are multiple outstanding requests per peer }

 type BlockInfo struct {
     Block   Block
-	PeerID  ID
-}
+    Commit  Commit
+	PeerID  ID          // a peer from which we downloading the corresponding Block and Commit }

-func ControllerInit(state ControllerState) ControllerState {
+func ControllerInit(state ControllerState, startHeight int64) ControllerState {
-    state.Height = 0
+    state.Height = startHeight
     state.State = FastSyncMode
-    state.MaxRequestPending = 0
+    state.MaxRequestPending = startHeight - 1
-    state.MaxPeerHeight = -1
     state.PendingRequestsNum = 0
 }